Table of Contents

 Silica litter doesn’t form clumps when in contact with liquid.
 Instead, you need to replace it with a fresh batch once every two weeks or so.
 Due to its clever engineering, silica litter can go a long time before it starts to smell of urine.
 All you need to do is scoop out the solid waste daily and give it a little stir so that excess moisture can evaporate from the beads at the bottom of the pan.

 Silica litter production is also damaging to the environment as it is sand-mined.
-In terms of disposal, there are a few silica litters that are biodegradable, but the majority of them are not.
+In terms of disposal, there are a few biodegradable silica litters, but the majority of them are not.

 When you consider the health risks of ingesting silica and clay litters and the environmental implications of their production and disposal, it seems wise to opt for natural alternatives like wood pellets.